-The best-built pump tracks are not only easy enough for beginners to ride with confidence but also offer excellent opportunities to those who want to progress.
+The best-built pump tracks are comfortable enough for beginners to ride with confidence and offer excellent opportunities to those who want to progress.

 Twin rollers, for example, should be easy enough to ride one at a time but far enough apart for the more experienced rider to use the first to take off and the next to land.

-Rollers of varying lengths and heights can be used to improve pumping or hone jump skills, learn new creative lines and approaches or simply to improve on pressure control skills.
+Rollers of varying lengths and heights can be used to improve pumping or hone jump skills, learn new creative lines and approaches or merely to improve pressure control skills.

-Although pump tracks are only mounds of soil and dirt shaped to ride bikes around without pedalling they offer great opportunities to learn as well as a fun ride.
+Although pump tracks are only mounds of soil and dirt shaped to ride bikes around without pedalling, they offer great opportunities to learn and a fun ride.

-The compacted soil used to create jumps can be eroded over time with cracks developing, so it is important that pump tracks are properly maintained.
+The compacted soil used to create jumps can be eroded over time with cracks developing, so it is important to keep pump tracks adequately maintained.

-Most pump tracks have a loop style layout, but significant variation can be built in even in a relatively small space.
-Features such as crossovers, camel humps and table top jumps can offer a real challenge to even the most experienced rider.
+Most pump tracks have a loop style layout, but significant variation can be built even in a relatively small space.
+Features such as crossovers, camel humps and tabletop jumps can offer a real challenge to even the most experienced rider.

 The most important thing to bear in mind when designing and building a pump track is that it should be fun to ride no matter what the user's BMX skills or experience level.